Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/texturechannels.md

 ### Creating Additional Channels

 You can create multiple texture channels for more complex texture animations and you can configure the order in which all channels are drawn.
-However, keep in mind that this feature is not intended to control lots frames of a single animated texture like a GIF.
+However, keep in mind that this feature is not intended to control a large number of frames like a GIF.

 ## Texture Channel Animations